Darius Garland Player Props: Cavaliers vs. Heat

-The Cleveland Cavaliers, Darius Garland included, face the Miami Heat on Wednesday at 7:30 PM ET.
+The Cleveland Cavaliers, with Darius Garland, match up versus the Miami Heat at 8:00 PM ET on Friday.

-In this article we will look at Garland's prop bets, using stats to help you make good predictions.
+Now let's break down Garland's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Darius Garland Prop Bets vs. the Heat